 Students interested in conducting independent scholarly research in one of the subfields of anthropology and who qualify (have a cumulative GPA of 3.5 or higher) are encouraged to consider writing an honors thesis in anthropology.
-Previous participation in the College Honors program is not a prerequisite for doing an honors concentration in anthropology.
+Previous participation in the College Honors program is not a prerequisite for doing an honors major in anthropology.
 Seniors admitted to the honors concentration conduct research during their senior year under the supervision of two faculty members: the honors advisor in the subfield and a thesis advisor who works with the student on his/her individual research project.

 Honors application and course sequence

 During their junior year, students interested in honors should meet with the undergraduate advisor and the honors advisor in a particular subfield to discuss their plans for an honors research project.
 Interested students will submit a short application briefly discussing their thesis research interests.
 The application for honors in sociocultural and linguistic anthropology is available from the undergraduate advisor and due in March.
 Contact the honors advisors in the archaeology and biological anthropology directly for application information and deadlines.